magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-28409-magento-patch-magento-web-server-crashing-out-of-memory.md

 ---
-title: "MDVA-28409 patch: Magento web server crashing - Out of memory"
+title: "MDVA-28409 patch: Adobe Commerce web server crashing - Out of memory"
-labels: 2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.4.0,QPT,QPT 1.0.5,Magento Commerce,Magento Commerce Cloud,Quality Patches,Adobe Commerce,on-premises,cloud infrastructure, Tool,cron,memory,out of memory,quote,support tools
+labels: 2.3.4,2.3.4-p2,2.3.5,2.4.0,QPT,QPT 1.0.5,Magento Commerce,Magento Commerce Cloud,Quality Patches,Adobe Commerce,on-premises,cloud infrastructure, Tool,cron,memory,out of memory,quote,support tools
 ---

 The MDVA-28409 patch solves the issue where the cron job for removing quotes stopped due to having to process a large number of items.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.5 is installed.

 ## Affected products and versions

-Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.4 - 2.3.5, 2.4.0 Note: the patch can be applicable to other versions.
+Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.4 - 2.3.5, 2.4.0

+>![info]
+>
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, run `./vendor/bin/magento-patches status`.

 ## Issue